-This work is now being co-ordinated by the "African Institute Research Forum". please check out www.spanglefish.com/RevWilliamHughes
+We planned that this work be co-ordinated by a consortium of interested ordanisations as the "African Institute Research Forum". please check out www.spanglefish.com/RevWilliamHughes

 More work has been undertaken in 2018 on the African Institute Reseach Project, after a great day of celebration in Colwyn Bay in November 2017, which saw a delegation from the DRC Embassy visit Colwyn Bay to reconsecrate the graves of the boys from the Congo who died there.

 Learning Links International gained funds from Bay of Colwyn Town Council and Dr Marian Gwyn and filmaker Tudur Evans, worked with Jean Williams and Nan Hughes, both descendants of Rev. William Hughes, to produce this brilliant video: click below:

 This community research project started with the launch event for Black History Month in North Wales, which was held on Thursday 2nd October 2014 at Conwy Archives in Llandudno, Conwy.

 The event was entitled “Please do not forget to remember me” to celebrate the exceptional life and times of Rev. William Hughes, who successfully set up and ran Congo House and then the African Institute based in Colwyn Bay from 1885 to 1911 to train young and gifted Africans as Christian missionaries and also trained them with craft or medical skills to use when they returned to Africa.